dacurry-tns/deploying-apereo-cas/pages/building/server/dashboard/overview.md

 ---
-title: Enabling the dashboard (adminpages)
+title: Enabling the dashboard (admin pages)
-last_updated: November 3, 2017
+last_updated: October 10, 2018
 sidebar: main_sidebar
 permalink: building_server_dashboard_overview.html
 summary: The dashboard will be enabled to support server administration and monitoring.